 Just to make it clear — the above passenger network never actually existed.
 The maps above show every rail line that ever carried passengers for an extended period of time (something like three consecutive years).
 I’ve also shown goods-only lines in grey for completeness.

-More details on the book to come when the publisher is confirmed, so stay tuned!
+More details on the book to come, so stay tuned!